Natrox/MiSTer_Utils_Natrox/README.md

 * `psx_chd_organize.sh`
 An extremely simple utility that will organize loose `.chd` images in `/media/fat/games/PSX` into folders.
 Includes support for multi-disk games.
 To be expanded some day.
+* `auto_downclock.sh`
+This utility automatically downclocks the MiSTer to 400MHz if a wireless controller loses connection.
+The idea behind it is that whenever the controller disconnects, it is likely that I am not using the MiSTer.
+When the controller reconnects, the MiSTer is clocked back up to what is normally runs at.
+It is compatible with the overclocking scripts.
+However, it is ultimately a fairly useless utility since running at a lower clock speed does not seem to impact thermals at all.
+Use at your own risk, I have only tested this with the wireless Xbox 360 dongle.

 Where is the rest?
 ==================